hughgramel/react-async-timer/README.md

 2. When coming back to the timer, we should check if there's an active session with Supabase.
 If there is, then we should resume that session and use that state for the timer.
+3. Honestly those should be the only times we save the state of the timer.

 ## Requirements